NWChemEx/PluginPlay/docs/source/developer/design/memoization.rst

 Memoization Considerations
 **************************

-The following list contains considerations related to either how the process of memoization is implemented in PluginPlay or how the memoized data is used.
+This section lists the considerations which went into the memoization design for PluginPlay.
+These points relate to how the process of memoization is implemented or how the memoized data is used.

 - Ideally the use of memoization is under the hood of PluginPlay and largely hidden from the user.